Tahsinmullick/Tahsinmullick.github.io/_pages/about.md

 🎓 I earned my Ph.D. in Systems & Information Engineering from the University of Virginia, specializing in human-centered computing, machine learning, deep learning, and multimodal behavioral modeling.
 My research spans mental health, robotics, and smart systems, with contributions supported by NIH, DARPA, and industry collaborations.
 Along the way, I’ve authored peer-reviewed publications, delivered conference talks, and hold a U.S. patent for intelligent systems design.

-🔬 As a research scientist, I love solving open-ended problems — from interpretable ML for health applications to AI systems for autonomous logistics.
+🔬 My research interests include:

+Human-centered AI and multimodal machine learning

+Time-series modeling from mobile and wearable sensors

+Generative AI and large language models (LLMs)

+Computational behavioral modeling for mental health

+Interpretable, responsible, and privacy-aware AI systems

+AI applications in healthcare, robotics, and smart environments

 📊 As a data scientist, I’ve applied ML and data-driven methods in healthcare, mobility, and manufacturing, streamlining workflows and uncovering actionable insights.

-📚 As an educator, I’ve served as a Graduate Teaching Assistant across courses in Deep Learning, Statistical Learning and Graphical Methods, Applied Mathematics, and Robotics, where I discovered the joy of making complex ideas accessible and inspiring students to see the bigger picture of AI.
+📚 As an educator, I’ve served as a Graduate Teaching Assistant across courses in Deep Learning, Data Science, Applied Mathematics, and Robotics, where I discovered the joy of making complex ideas accessible and inspiring students to see the bigger picture of AI.
 Mentoring students on projects that turned into real-world applications and publications is one of the most rewarding parts of my journey.

 🌍 Whether it’s research, data science, or teaching, my passion is the same: using AI to unlock understanding, create impact, and share knowledge.